 But wait, we can grow mangos in California?
 Indeed, they seem like an exotic fruit, but people in Southern California have been growing them for a very long time.
 A guy named L.L.
 Bucklew was trialling dozens of mango varieties in Encinitas back in the 1930s, for example.

 It’s only commercial farming of mangos in Southern California that is relatively new.
 The first large planting in the Coachella Valley was made in the 1980s.
-Here is an article about some of the mango farms (there are more than one) in the Southern California desert.
+Here is a video about one of the mango farms, Wong Farms, in the Southern California desert.

 But I’ve seen beautiful and fruit-laden mango trees of at least twenty feet in height (which suggests they’re decades old) in many parts of Southern California.
 The one in the photo above was in the yard of my neighbor in the Hillcrest part of San Diego.
 I’ve seen a beautiful mango tree in Tustin, Orange County.
 Some friends in Vista, North San Diego County, have multiple verdant and well-maintained old mango trees on their property and, I have to add, they’ve been kind enough to share a lot of delicious fruit with us over the years.